Joining the University

 Check your maintenance loan

-Once you've registered for your course and we've checked your ID, you'll get your maintenance loan in your bank account within 3 working days.
-If it doesn't arrive by then, email firstname.lastname@example.org.
+Once you've registered for your course and we've checked your ID, you should get the first instalment of your maintenance loan in your bank account within 3 working days.
+If it doesn't arrive by then, contact your national funding body to see what the hold up is.
+You can also contact or drop into the Student Finance Centre and we'll be able to help you.

 Register with a GP and dentist